MEET MARISA CRANFILL

 “Over fifteen years ago I discovered qigong as a student in China.
 Soon after, I combined it with a yoga practice and received amazing results: more sensitivity to energy, deep self-healing and access to nature’s unlimited potential.
 I call this integration of yoga and qigong, YOQI.
 Today my greatest joy is in sharing the tools to cultivate our most precious resource - life force energy – for self-healing, vitality, clarity of mind, spiritual fulfillment and a deeper connection to all of nature.”

 Marisa has been described as a generous and light hearted teacher who guides her students through direct experience.
 A global citizen at heart, she speaks Spanish, Italian, Thai, Chinese and English, teaches around the world and offers free videos on the YOQI You Tube channel.
 She is proud to be a regular instructor with the Little Bangkok Sangha, holding annual meditation retreats and classes in Thailand.
-Marisa currently divides her time between Bangkok and San Francisco where she enjoys hikes with her husband, aromatherapy, progressive metal music and high vibration adventures with her friends.
+Marisa currently divides her time between Bangkok and San Diego where she enjoys hiking, aromatherapy, progressive metal music and high vibration adventures with her friends.

 Although first immersed in Hatha Yoga in India in 1998, Marisa was trained to teach yoga at Yoga Elements, Bangkok with Adrian Cox, in 2005.
 Living in Thailand, she had the opportunity to study with a variety of yogis from the Ashtanga, Integral Yoga, Anusara, Iyengar traditions.
 One of the largest influences on YOQI comes from Yin Yoga training with Paul and Suzee Grilley.
 Marisa is an RYT 500 yoga instructor that includes 300 - Hours of Certified Yin Yoga.